vuxcode/pr1-project-Livraan/time-report.md

 - 2021-10-31 00:36, Worked for 1 hour and 15 minutes
   - I have created a start button that is inside a box.
 Changed color on both text and background and changed the font aswell.
 I changed the position so the button is aligned with the title.
 Tried researching on how to make the button start the quiz.

+- 2021-10-31, Worked for 2 hours and 5 minutes
+  - I have created a link for the button so the user can start the quiz.
+Right now the link just transfer the user to an empty page.
+Next thing is to start working on the questions.
+The text is still a little weird when the window is resized and I haven't found a way to fix it.
+Yet.